wbazant/markerAlignmentsPaper/paper.md

 We could, but didn't yet, replicate this conclusion for the range of read lengths, and also with the base error model instead of the mutation rate model.

-All the data that was generated in the simulation is [here](supplement/wgsim.tsv).
+All the data that was generated in the simulation is [in the supplement](supplement/wgsim.tsv).

 \newpage